Meet our staff

 Favorite organism and why: Pacific salmon fry are born in shallow streams and navigate to the ocean as young smolt.
-After years at sea, adults return to their streams to spawn and die, contributing an array of ocean-sourced nutrients to the rich ecosystems.
-Rather than directing these nutrients towards their own young, salmon have evolved to nourish entire communities, effectively creating stable and resilient conditions in which successive generations of eggs and fry can predictably thrive.
+After years at sea, adults return to their streams to spawn and die, contributing an array of ocean-sourced nutrients to animals and microbes who consume their bodies.
+Rather than directing all of these nutrients towards their own young, salmon have evolved to nourish entire communities, effectively creating stable and resilient conditions in which successive generations of eggs and fry can predictably thrive.

 Favorite book: The Way to Start a Day by Byrd Baylor & Peter Parnall